Klobucka, Anna M., et al. Ponto de Encontro: Portuguese as a World Language. 2nd edition. Upper Saddle River, NJ: Pearson/Prentice Hall, 2013. Print.

 Also, short announced and unannounced quizzes will be administered regularly over the course of the semester.
 Quizzes may cover any of the course materials including grammar, culture and vocabulary.
 No make-ups will be given; however, at your instructor’s discretion, the lowest grade may be dropped.

 Homework Activities (5%): Regular completion of homework activities is required.
 Students may be required to complete specific activities and/or turn in a written copy of a specific exercise for a grade.
-A direct correlation has been observed between final grade in the course and regular completion of the manual exercises, with students who work regularly on the manual generally attaining higher grades in the course.
+A direct correlation has been observed between final grade in the course and regular completion of the online manual exercises, with students who work regularly on the online manual generally attaining higher grades in the course.

 Because of the fast pace of this course, students must commit to regular preparation time outside of class, with a minimum of one to two hours preparation required for every hour of class time.